joshfry/chores-app/ai-docs/USER_FLOWS.md

    - A magic link token
 5. Magic link is sent to the user's email
 6. Success message displayed: "🎉 Family account created!
 Check your email for a magic link to get started."
-7. User is redirected to `/login` after 1.2 seconds
+7. User clicks magic link from email → redirected to `/verify?token=...` → authenticated → redirected to dashboard

 #### Form Validation: